Leading

 At a small gathering, attempt to shake hands with everyone.
 For meetings

-with a larger attendance, focus on key people with the intent that
+with a larger attendance, focus on key people with the intent that every

-every one of them knows your name when they leave.
+one of them knows your name when they leave.

 -

 Approach a party of three or more.
-If you come upon two persons deep
+If you come upon two persons deep in

-or feel awkward as you wait for an opportunity to speak.
+awkward as you wait for an opportunity to speak.

 -